The Night They Raided Minsky's: Casting

+Songs

-The songs were written by the Broadway team of composer Charles Strouse and lyricist Lee Adams, who had won a Tony Award for the musical Bye Bye Birdie in 1961, and went on to win Tonys for Applause (1970) and Annie (1977, with lyricist Martin Charnin).
-Strouse also wrote the theme song "Those Were The Days" for Lear's sitcom All in the Family.
+The songs were written by the Broadway team of composer Charles Strouse and lyricist Lee Adams, who had won a Tony Award for the musical Bye Bye Birdie in 1961.
+They would also write the theme song "Those Were The Days" for Lear's sitcom All in the Family.

+Strouse said he and Adams wrote and recorded four songs before filming to save time: the title track, "Perfect Gentlemen", "Ten Terrific Girls" and "You Rat You."

 The score was orchestrated and conducted by Broadway veteran Philip J. Lang, working on his only film made for theatrical release.